Your Comfort is Our Priority

 We offer nitrous oxide as an effective and safe method of sedation.
 Nitrous oxide, or laughing gas, is a safe and effective sedative agent to help patients relax during dental treatments.

-To administer it, we will place a mask over your mouth, and you will inhale the gas along with oxygen during the entire appointment.
 Almost immediately, you will feel calm, almost in a euphoric state.
 Nitrous oxide can help reduce anxiety, allowing patients to relax and remain calm during the entire appointment.
 This will also make you feel less pain and less sensitive.

-When the mask is placed on your face and you begin inhaling the gas, these effects will take immediate effect.
-As soon as the dentist is done, the mask will be removed, and the effects will wear off right away.
 This allows you to drive yourself to and from your dentist appointment.
 Before treatment, we will take the time to explain how it works.
 Preparing for treatment and knowing what to expect can also help with your fear and anxiety.

 Dental Anxiety FAQs